|Cottage Tranquille||Self Catering||Flexible||3||6||1||Double bed, double sofabed, bunk beds|

 Plenty of parking area in adjacent square, Place des Platanes.

 Suitable for couples, adults and families with young children or baby.
 Staircase to upper level may not suit guests with disability.
-Strictly non smoking
+Strictly non smoking and no noisy parties.

 I live in suburban Melbourne, Australia, but have strong connections with Europe, especially France.
 Australia is a wonderful place to live, but Europe has such a rich culture and history, many languages, great food and wine.
 I have a busy working life as a consultant, spending leisure time playing squash, performing in light opera, enjoying movies and dining with friends or backyard BBQs with the family.